saidvandeklundert/batfish/blog.md

 ![Batfish overview](/img/batfish_client_service_parse.png)

-Not requiring device access makes it easy to integrate Batfish into the suite of automation tools in place.
-Makes sense right, I mean how can you work with configurations prior to their actual deployment if you need device access?
+The fact that Batfish does not require device access makes it particularly easy to integrate it into whatever automation tools already in place.

-After receiving the configurations, the Batfish service parses it and produces the structured and vendor agnostic models.
-When this is completed, users can start using the client to ask the service 'questions'.
-When the client is used to ask a question, the service will generate and return an answer that ends up as a Pandas DataFrame for the user to work with:
+After receiving the configurations, the Batfish service will parse them.
+It then produces structured and vendor agnostic data models to represent the configurations.
+When the service is done generating the models, you can start using the client to ask the service 'questions'.
+When the client is used to ask a question, the service will generate a repsonse in the form of a Pandas DataFrame:

 ![Batfish](/img/pybatfishclientandserverexchange.png)

-These data models that the Batfish service builds for you are the real treasure trove.
-These models can be put to good use all sorts of scenario's:
+These data models that the Batfish service builds for you are a real treasure trove.
+They can be put to good use for all sorts of scenario's:
 - verify the state of the network configuration during CI and prior to any actual deployment
 - feeding the data models to other (micro-)services to enhance their insights into the network, e.g.:
   - have the monitoring system better understand what constructs exist and should be monitored (BGP sessions for instance)